This fund has been set up to support our most vulnerable customers who:

 - The applicant must have explored potential changes in payment methods and instalment plans for their Council Tax and utility bills to assist their financial situation

-- The applicant or household must not have access to any other financial assets that could be realised to pay the Council Tax; e.g. other properties, land, stocks/shares/bonds
+- The applicant or household must not have access to any other financial assets that could be realised to pay the Council Tax; such as other properties, land, stocks/shares/bonds

 - The applicant or household must not be avoiding or refusing to pay their Council Tax.
 The Council Tax due must not be the result of an overpayment due to fraud or a resulting penalty